pjl4/moviesFrontend/README.md

 ## Description:

-The cinopsis movie web application created by Mindy Marmol, Peter Lutz, Ryan Zimmerman, and Suzann Adams is a place where creative storytellers can post a synopsis or short summary of their film ideas for the public to read and rate.
+The Cinopsis movie web application created by Mindy Marmol, Peter Lutz, Ryan Zimmerman, and Suzann Adams is a place where creative storytellers can post a synopsis or short summary of their film ideas for the public to read and rate.
 This application is a site where an interested audience and potential screen writers can share and provide feedback in the form of rating the synopsis on a scale of 1 to 10 with the top five highest rated films, per genre, listed on the homepage.
 This site can be the launching pad for writers to eventually write a fully developed movie script that can be proposed to a filmmaker.
 The frontEnd of this app has eight components, they are: HeaderContainer, Home, Login, Movie, Signup, Submit, User, and ViewAll.

 ## Technologies Used: